 Arthritis is notably the most common of disabling diseases known to man.
 At least ten percent of the world population experiences experience arthritis with thirteen million people in the U.S. alone.
-Many sufferers restrict daily activities and 750,000 people are so disabled they are unable to attend school, work, or perform daily functional tasks.
+Whether you are looking for arthritis treatment in the Denver area, or an osteoarthritis specialist in Louisville, CO, Summit Medical Care Center is here to help.

 Osteoarthritis is usually present after the age of 45, and is the natural ageing and "wear and tear" on the joints of the body due to age and activity.
-Both forms of arthritis cause inflammation of the joints and tendons causing pain and movement restriction.
+Unlike back pain, both forms of arthritis cause inflammation of the joints and tendons causing pain and movement restriction.
 Different forms of osteoarthritis are experienced by intense use of a specific joint such as "Tennis Elbow."
 Some experience "Household Knee," which is really an inflammation of the tendon.
 Tendinitis can severely affect the use of a joint, and is treated with inflammation-reducing treatments such as WaveTherapy™

 Spinal osteoarthritis can also be experienced in the form of Osteophytes, which can cause trouble with discs, and contribute to degenerative disc disease.
 Osteophytes, or bony growths may form on the spine, or at other joints causing pain.